silvar1122/AZ-104/04 Storage/01 Storage scope/readme.md

 The primary objective is to demonstrate data-at-rest protection with a dedicated encryption scope while maintaining a single Azure Storage account.

 This provides a practical example of how a cloud security engineer can implement defense-in-depth, encryption isolation, and controlled data protection within Azure Blob Storage.

+## Security Challenge & Resolution ##
+## Challenge: Storage Account Network Access Restriction ##

+During the lab, I encountered an access issue when attempting to open and access the Blob Storage container through the Azure Portal.

+The Storage Account was configured with restricted network access rather than allowing access from all public networks.
+As a result, my client connection was not permitted to access the storage data, even though I had successfully created the storage account, container, and encryption scope.

+This demonstrated an important distinction between authentication/authorization and network access control:

+Having permission to access the Storage Account does not automatically mean the network connection is allowed.
+Azure Storage evaluates network restrictions before allowing access to the storage data.
+The Storage Account firewall can restrict access to selected virtual networks or public IP addresses.
+Resolution

+I identified the public IP address of my current network and added it to the Storage Account's Networking → Firewalls and virtual networks → Public network access configuration.

+The configuration was changed to allow access from selected networks, with my current public IP address added as an allowed network.

+## Security Lesson Learned ##

+This troubleshooting experience demonstrated that Azure Storage security is based on multiple layers of controls.

+                Azure Storage Security
+                        │
+        ┌───────────────┼────────────────┐
+        ▼               ▼                ▼
+   Network Access   Authentication   Authorization
+        │               │                │
+ Public IP / VNet    Identity        RBAC / SAS
+        │
+        ▼
+   Storage Firewall
+        │
+        ▼
+   Encryption
+        │
+        ▼
+ Encryption Scope